 Corporate forms which are relevant for artists and cultural institutions

-In addition to sole proprietorships (Einzelunternehmen) and associations (Vereine), the following corporate forms may be eligible for artists and cultural institutions in given circumstances:
+In addition to sole proprietorships (Einzelunternehmen) and associations (Vereine), the following corporate forms may be suitable for artists and cultural institutions in given circumstances:

 - Gesellschaft bürgerlichen Rechts GesbR – civil-law partnership

 Company limited by shares

 - Gesellschaft mit beschränkter Haftung GmbH – company with limited liability